 But regardless of where they work, software developers are responsible for the design and architecture of a software component as well as the rating of the technical documentation and liaising with relevant stakeholders.
 In this way, they combine the skills of a programmer, analyst, architect, and tester.
 From a project management perspective, they should also be able to structure the project and reasonable manner, understand its scope, and be able to guide other contributors.

-What is the difference between seeing programmer vs developer on a CV?
+What is the difference between seeing a developer vs programmer on a CV?

 Programmers, on the other hand, are all about code.
 It is their job to take the specifications given to them by a developer and turn them into a functioning application.
 To do this they put the developer’s ideas into a language that the computer can understand and follow.